 Big businesses understand the right technology can help add efficiencies to your workflow, reduce the chances of mistakes caused by human error and enable you in building those defined processes we talked about earlier.
 And, as those SMB leaders interviewed by Salesforce already knew, technology can be a critical driver in improving productivity, increasing agility and building better data practices too.
 As such, technology can also play a key role in scaling your business quickly and keeping up with your growth goals.

 Big businesses have strong goals and carefully choose key performance indicators (KPIs) that allow them to measure their performance along the way to reaching them.
 And they're constantly thinking strategically on how to improve that performance and get to those goals faster (at which point they set all new goals).

-But big businesses have also learned—over the last two years especially—the importance of keeping their goals and the processes that support them agile so that they can pivot as necessary with the emergence of new market, industry and business demands.
-They use scenario modeling to make sure they’re ready for whatever the future holds, put real-time data to work and employ rolling forecasting so that their budget is always keeping up with their current business requirements.
+But big businesses have also learned--over the last two years especially--the importance of keeping their goals and the processes that support them agile so that they can pivot as necessary with the emergence of new market, industry and business demands.
+They use scenario modelling to make sure they're ready for whatever the future holds, put real-time data to work and employ rolling forecasting so that their budget is always keeping up with their current business requirements.

-Strong goals—and the agility to evolve them on a dime—are just as important to SMBs.
+Strong goals--and the agility to evolve them on a dime--are just as important to SMBs.
 And, as big businesses have already learned, the processes and technology you put in place today will help you stay agile for tomorrow.
-Just like them, processes such as scenario modeling and rolling forecasting might be the answer to your ongoing success.
+Just like them, processes such as scenario modelling and rolling forecasting might be the answer to your ongoing success.